Generalised time functions and finiteness of the Lorentzian distance: Background definitions, notation and results

 \begin{Prop} Let $(M,g)$ be a Lorentzian manifold and $f:M\to\R$ a function differentiable a.e.
 The condition

-holds if and only if ${\essinf}_M\sqrt{-g(\grad f,\grad f)}\geq 1$ and $f$ is future-directed. \end{Prop} \begin{proof} We first prove that the condition \eqref{eq:flip} implies the bound on the gradient.
-We are assuming that $\grad f$ exists a.e.\ and then we claim that condition \eqref{eq:flip} tells us that $\grad f$ is past-directed where it exists.
-To prove this claim, we observe that the Appendix also shows that for all timelike curves $\gamma:[0,1]\to M$, the function $f\circ\gamma$ is differentiable a.e. in $[0,1]$.
+holds if and only if ${\essinf}_M\sqrt{-g(\grad f,\grad f)}\geq 1$ and $f$ is future-directed. \end{Prop} \begin{proof} We begin by showing that condition \eqref{eq:flip} implies that $\grad f$ is past-directed and timelike wherever it exists.
+This allows us to build a coordinate system using $\grad f$ which is then used to prove the bound on the gradient.
+We will make extensive use of the fact that for all timelike curves $\gamma:[0,1]\to M$, the function $f\circ\gamma$ is differentiable a.e. in $[0,1]$, as shown in the Appendix.

 So we can fix $x\in M$ where $(\nabla f)(x)$ exists.
 Then we take a geodesic neighbourhood $U$ of $x$, and $y\in I^+(x)\cap U$.
 We let $\gamma$ be the unique geodesic from $x$ to $y$ so that $d(x,y)=\int_0^{1}\sqrt{-g(\gamma',\gamma')}(s)ds$.
 Indeed, for $0< t\leq 1$, $d(x,\gamma(t))=\int_0^t\sqrt{-g(\gamma',\gamma')}(s)ds$.